Jagged Alliance 3: Gameplay

 Played from an isometric perspective, Jagged Alliance 3 is a turn-based tactics video game in which the player issues commands to a squad of mercenaries.
 Each member of the player's squad has their own unique backstories and personalities.
 The game features a roster of 40 mercenaries, including several returning characters such as Vicki Waters, Ivan Dolvich and Fidel Dahan.
 Weapons can be customized and the mercenaries can aim at individual body parts of an enemy.
 They can also be looted for their resources.
 Players can access a dynamic campaign map, which will provide more context about each individual turn-based battle, and how the enemy forces react to them as they attempt to retake these territories.
 Players will gain intel as they progress, thus unlocking additional side missions and opportunities.
 As the mercenaries level up, they will also unlock new skills and abilities.
 The game features a cooperative multiplayer mode.

+Plot

+Setting

+Jagged Alliance 3 takes place in Grand Chien (French for "Big Dog"), a fictional country in Africa.
+Originally a colony of France, it was embroiled in fighting against Germany during the Second World War, maintaining relics from the conflict including bunkers and weapons.
+The country gained independence from France after the war, but maintains a mixture of French and German names.
+The country consists of several towns and villages, along with farmlands, swamps, highlands, savannas, and river jungle deltas, with its economy mostly consisting of agriculture, tourism and diamond mining.

+The game takes place three years after the events of Jagged Alliance 2, with player recruiting mercenaries - a mixture of past mercernaries from the last two games, alongside brand new ones - from the Association of Internal Mercernaries (A.I.M.).